Private Emission Factors Endpoint version: V1 (preview 1)V1 (preview 1) ADD-ONADD-ON

 - activity_idrequired string

 Represents the activity associated with the emission factor.
 It can also be used later to perform estimations.
 It must be an ASCII string.
-It can be empty.
+It cannot be empty.

 - namerequired string

 The name of the private emission factor.
-It must be an ASCII string.
-It can be empty.
+It must be an UTF-8 string.
+It cannot be empty.

 - regionrequired string

 Geographic region where the emission factor applies.
 It must be an ASCII string.
-It can be empty.
+It should be a valid region code.
+For details on how to find the list of available region codes, see this guide.

 - yearrequired integer